 Nota de la traductora, Déborah Berman Santana: Esta es la transcripción (traducida al español) de la entrevista realizada en abril 2016 por la emisora “Diálogos Media Radio” (http://dialogosmedia.org/) con el economista, analista y secretario general de La Frente Unida Popular de Grecia (EPAM), Dimitris Kazakis.
 EPAM fue fundada durante el verando de 2011 en los campamentos de los indignados, en resistencia contra el primer acuerdo del gobierno con los acreedores de la deuda.
 Las demandas son: 1.
 Repudio unilateral de la deuda de acuerdo con el derecho internacional; 2.
 Cancelación de todos los memorandos y los tratados internacionales firmados desde 2010 con el FMI, la UE y el BCE; 3.
 Salida de la Unión Europea y la zona euro, y un retorno a la moneda nacional; 4.
 Nacionalización de los principales bancos a partir del Banco de Grecia, con el fin de controlar la economía, para redefinir la política de crédito y para controlar el tráfico de la capital; 5.
 Juicio y castigo de todos los responsables de la quiebra y la pérdida de la soberanía del país; 6.
 Nueva Constitución basada en la defensa de la plena soberanía nacional del pueblo de Grecia.

 Traducido por Déborah B. Santana

-The transcript of Dialogos Radio’s interview with Panagiotis Oikonomidis of Greece’s “No Middlemen Movement.”
-This interview aired on our broadcasts for the week of November 5-11, 2015.
+The transcript of Dialogos Radio’s interview with the economist and General Secretary of Greece’s United Popular Front (EPAM) Dimitris Kazakis.
+This interview aired on our broadcasts for the week of April 14-20, 2016.
 Find the podcast of this interview here.